 Melissa received a B.S. in neuroscience with highest honors and B.S. in biology at Brandeis University, in Waltham, MA.
 She then took off for the west coast, earning a Ph.D. in neurobiology and behavior under the direction of Edwin Rubel and Eliot Brenowitz, at the University of Washington, in Seattle.
 After graduating, Melissa moved back east to pursue postdoctoral studies with Dan Sanes at New York University.
-Melissa is thrilled to now be an Assistant Professor in the Department of Biology at the University of Maryland, and is excited to kick the Caras Lab into full gear.
+Melissa is thrilled to now be an Assistant Professor in the Department of Biology at the University of Maryland, and is excited to uncover basic mechanisms of sensory learning and plasticity.
 CV | Email

 Lashaka received a B.S in biology at the Morgan State University, in Baltimore, Maryland, where she was a member of the MARC U STAR honors program, which is geared towards increasing the presence of underrepresented groups in the biomedical sciences.
 As a result of this opportunity, she performed research at Morgan State under Dr. Gloria Hoffman, and completed a summer internship at Emory University under Dr. Larry Young.
 After Morgan, Lashaka attended Lehigh University to obtain her Ph.D. in Biology.
 She is currently completing her dissertation work under Dr. R. Michael Burger.
 Lashaka is excited to continue her research career in the Caras lab at the University of Maryland, beginning in early 2020.
 Lashaka now takes great pride in mentoring undergraduate researchers as she was!